grmikh/numerics-rs/README.md

 [![CI](https://github.com/grmikh/numerics-rs/workflows/CI/badge.svg)](https://github.com/grmikh/numerics-rs/actions)

 # About
-In order to learn Rust, I decided to create a project, inspired by the most common problems I have encountered working in finanial engineering.
+In order to learn Rust, I decided to create a project inspired by the most common problems I have encountered working in finanial engineering.
 It is written in pure Rust and I strive for it to be the fastest existing implementation.
 Currently supports:
 - Interpolation (Univariate, spline polynomials up to an order of 3)
 - Numerical solving (WIP)